 As mentioned before, visiting Israel during Shabbat is an excellent idea – even though some businesses are closed.
 The city is much quieter, and the streets are almost empty – perfect for exploring and checking out the sights.

 The Old City of Jerusalem will remain open.
 We also suggest walking around Zefat to see people praying at the various synagogues.
 The service that takes place at dusk is very poignant with lots of singing and prayer.

-A few of Jerusalem’s museums will also remain open on the Saturday and you should consider visiting the Israel Museum to delve further into the country’s past.
-This is Israel’s largest cultural institution and it is ranked as one of the world’s best archeology and art museums.
-The museum is known for its vast art collection and ancient artifacts.
-You can also view the most extensive array of Biblical and Holy Land archeology in the world and over 500,000 objects.
+A few of Jerusalem’s museums will also remain open on a Saturday and you should consider visiting the Israel Museum to delve further into the country’s past.
+This is Israel’s largest cultural institution and it is ranked as one of the world’s best archaeology and art museums.
+The museum is known for its vast art collection and ancient artefacts.
+You can also view the most extensive array of Biblical and Holy Land archaeology in the world and over 500,000 objects.
 One of the major highlights on display is the Dead Sea Scrolls – some of the oldest biblical scrolls in the world.